NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Inverter Ancillary AC Electric Energy [J]

 These outputs are the Alternating Current electricity consumed by the inverter.
 These are ancillary, or night tare loss, power uses by the inverter and modeled as if powered by the building   s grid connection.
 These ancillary power draws generally occur when the inverter is not generating power but waiting in a standby mode ready to begin generating power.

+###  ElectricLoadCenter:Storage:Converter

+This model is for converting AC to DC for grid-supplied charging of DC storage.
+The model is only for power conversion and does not consider voltage.
+There are two methods available for determining the efficiency with which power is converted.
+The efficiency is defined as the ratio of DC power output divided by AC power input.
+If the name of a zone is entered the power conversion losses will be added to the zone as internal heat gains.
+The converter is part of a single electric load center.

+#### Field: Name

+This field contains a unique name for the AC to DC converter.
+This name will be referenced in an ElectricLoadCenter:Distribution object.

+#### Field: Availability Schedule Name

+This field contains the name of a schedule that describes when the power converter is available.
+If power conversion is not available then electric power from the grid cannot be used to charge storage.
+Any non-zero value means the converter is available.
+If this field is blank, the schedule has a value of 1 for all time periods and the converter is always available.
+Standby power consumption is on when converter is available and off when the converter is not available.

+#### Field: Power Conversion Efficiency Method

+This choice field is used to select which method is used to define the efficiency with which power is converted from AC to DC.
+There are two options: SimpleFixed or FunctionOfPower.
+- SimpleFixed indicates that power conversion efficiency is a constant with the value set in the next field.
+There is no need to size the converter (with a value in the field called Design Maximum Continuous Input Power) and varying levels of power do not affect the efficiency.
+SimpleFixed is the default.
+- FunctionOfPower indicates that the power conversion efficiency is a function of the level of power being converted.
+This method is intended to model the characteristic that converters tend to operate less efficiently when loaded well below their design size.
+The converter must be sized with a value in the Design Maximum Continuous Input Power and the functional relationship described in a performance curve or look-up table.

+#### Field: Simple Fixed Efficiency

+This numeric field is used to set a constant efficiency for conversion of AC to DC at all power levels.
+This field is only used, and is required, when the Power Conversion Efficiency Method is set to SimpleFixed.
+The value must be greater than 0.0 and less than equal to 1.0.
+The default is 0.95.

+#### Field: Design Maximum Continuous Input Power

+This numeric field describes the size of the power converter in terms of its design input power level, in Watts.
+This is the AC power going into the converter.
+This field is only used, and is required, when the the Power Conversion Efficiency Method is set to FunctionOfPower.
+This input serves as an upper limit for the AC power input and is used to normalize power for use in the performance curve or table.
+The AC power being converted at any given time is divided by the value in this field.

+#### Field: Efficiency Function of Power Curve Name

+This field is the name of a performance curve or table object that describes how efficiency varies as a function of normalized power.
+The single independent "x" variable input for the curve or table is the ratio of AC input power at a given time divided by design power in the previous field.
+The result of the curve should be the power conversion efficiency for that normalized power so that DC power output is the product of efficiency multiplied by the AC power input.
+Any of the single-variable performance curves or lookup table objects can be used to describe performance.
+This field is only used, and is required, when the the Power Conversion Efficiency Method is set to FunctionOfPower.

+#### Field: Ancillary Power Consumed In Standby

+This numeric field describes the ancillary power consumed by the converter when it is available but not converting power, in Watts.
+This field is optional and can be used with any of the efficiency methods.
+If this converter is really on mode of a bidirectional inverter, take care not to double count the ancillary consumption by including them in both this component and the inverter component.

+#### Field: Zone Name

+This field is the name of thermal zone where the converter is located.
+If this field is omitted then the converter is considered outdoors.
+The power lost during the conversion process is treated as heat gains and added the thermal zone named in this field.
+The split between radiation and convection can be controlled in the next input field.

+ #### Field: Radiative Fraction

+This numeric field is the fraction of zone heat gains that are handled as infrared thermal radiation.
+This field is only used if a zone is named in the previous field.
+The portion of zone gains that are not radiative are added to the zone as convection.
+If a zone is named and this field left blank or omitted then all the zone heat gains will be convective.

+An example IDF showing how this object is used is provided below:

+   ElectricLoadCenter:Storage:Converter,
+       Grid Charge Converter ,   !- Name
+       ALWAYS_ON ,               !- Availability Schedule Name
+       SimpleFixed ,             !- Power Conversion Efficiency Method 0.95 ,                    !- Simple Fixed Efficiency
+       ,                         !- Design Maximum Continuous Input Power ,                         !- Efficiency Function of Power Curve Name 20 ,                      !- Ancillary Power Consumed In Standby
+        ,                         !- Zone Name
+       0.25;                     !- Radiative Fraction

+### Electric Load Center Converter Outputs

+Each converter can report the following output variables

+* HVAC,Average,Converter AC to DC Efficiency []
+* HVAC,Average,Converter AC Input Electric Power [W]
+* HVAC,Sum,Converter AC Input Electric Energy [J]
+* HVAC,Average,Converter DC Output Electric Power [W]
+* HVAC,Sum,Converter DC Output Electric Energy [J]
+* HVAC,Average,Converter Electric Loss Power [W]
+* HVAC,Sum,Converter Electric Loss Energy [J]
+* HVAC,Sum,Converter Electric Loss Decrement Energy [J]
+* HVAC,Average,Converter Thermal Loss Rate [W]
+* HVAC,Sum,Converter Thermal Loss Energy [J]
+* HVAC,Average,Converter Ancillary AC Electric Power [W]
+* HVAC,Sum,Converter Ancillary AC Electric Energy [J]

+#### Converter AC to DC Efficiency []

+This is the efficiency with which AC power is converted to DC power by the converter

+#### Converter AC Input Electric Power [W]
+#### Converter AC Input Electric Energy [J]

+These outputs are the total electric power or energy fed into the converter.
+This is Alternating Current, or AC, drawn from the main panel into the load center.

+#### Converter DC Output Electric Power [W]
+#### Converter DC Output Electric Energy [J]

+These outputs are the total electric power or energy leaving the converter.
+This is Direct Current, or DC, that will go into charging storage.

+#### Converter Electric Loss Power [W]
+#### Converter Electric Loss Energy [J]
+#### Converter Electric Loss Decrement Energy [J]

+These outputs are the conversion losses that result from inefficiencies in the conversion from AC to DC.
+The power and energy are positive while the decrement energy is negative and is metered on the "PowerConversion" end use for "ElectricityProduced".

+#### Converter Thermal Loss Rate [W]
+#### Converter Thermal Loss Energy [J]

+These outputs are the power and energy losses that result from the inefficiencies in the conversion from AC to DC and the ancillary standby power.

+#### Converter Ancillary AC Electric Power [W]
+#### Converter Ancillary AC Electric Energy [J]

+These outputs are the power and energy consumed in standby operation when the converter is not being used but is available and ready to be used.
+The ancillary power consumption is metered on the "Cogeneration" end use for "Electricity."

 ### ElectricLoadCenter:Storage:Simple